-Everyone has rights with regard to the way in which their personal information is handled.
-During the course of its activities, ScottishPower collects, stores and processes personal information about its customers, suppliers, employees and other third parties.
-ScottishPower recognises that the correct and lawful treatment of this information will maintain confidence in the organisation and will provide for successful business operations.
+Everyone has rights with regards to the way in which their personal data is handled.
+During the course of its activities, ScottishPower collects, stores and processes personal data about its customers, suppliers, employees and other third parties.
+ScottishPower recognises that the correct and lawful treatment of this personal data is necessary for compliance with the UK Data Protection Legislation but will also maintain confidence in the organisation and provide opportunities for successful business operations.

-In accordance with the Group Policies, ScottishPower has designed a range of local policies, procedures and guidance documents to protect the security and ensure the integrity of information held by ScottishPower which are listed below (the "Policies").
-ScottishPower's Board of Directors and senior management team expect all employees, contractors, suppliers and third parties to fully comply with the Policies, and failure to do so may result in disciplinary action.
+In accordance with the Group Policies, ScottishPower has designed a range of local policies, rules, procedures and guidance documents to protect the security and integrity of personal data held by ScottishPower (the "Policies").
+The Group Policies are implemented and supplemented by the local Policies.
+The Scottish Power Limited Board of Directors and senior management team require all employees, contractors, suppliers and third parties to fully comply with all Group Polices, local Policies, rules and procedures and failure to do so may result in action e.g., in the case of an employee, it may result in disciplinary action.

-Personal Data
+3. Personal Data

-The Policies relate to the protection of personal information.
-This is any information or data from which a living individual can be recognised.
-Common examples of personal data held by ScottishPower includes: customer contact details, customer financial information, credit check information for both customers and employees, prospective employee application information, employee personnel records and details for individuals at suppliers and other third parties that ScottishPower may work with.
-In certain circumstances, ScottishPower may also hold more sensitive personal data, which includes information about an individual's physical or mental health or condition, their racial or ethnic origin, their religious views / beliefs, sexual orientation, trade union membership and criminal background.
+The Group Policies and local Policies relate to the protection of personal data.
+This is any data from which a living individual can be recognised (with each identifiable individual being a "Data Subject").
+Common examples of personal data held by ScottishPower includes: customer contact details, customer financial data, credit check data for both customers and employees, prospective employee application data, employee personnel records and personal details of individuals from suppliers and other third parties that ScottishPower may work with.

+In certain circumstances, ScottishPower may also process Special Category data, which includes data about an individual's physical or mental health or condition, their racial or ethnic origin, their religious views / beliefs, sexual orientation, trade union membership and criminal background.